 This minty essential oil is famous for its cooling and analgesic effects.
 If you experience acute inflammation due to an injury or overworked muscle, Peppermint can help.
-Peppermint essential oil contains menthol and menthone, both of which offer anti-inflammatory properties.
+Peppermint essential oil contains menthol and menthone, which offer anti-inflammatory properties.
 In one study, menthol and menthone both reduced the number of leukocytes, which are white blood cells that go to a site of injury and can contribute to inflammation.
 By cooling the affected area and thus reducing the blood flow and amount of leukocytes in the affected area, Peppermint essential oil can help ease the effects of inflammation.

-This earthy, herbal oil is definitely a must-have for easing the effects of inflammation.
+This earthy herbal oil is definitely a must-have for easing the effects of inflammation.
 Thyme essential oil has natural anti-inflammatory properties, but it works specifically by reducing the amount of the COX-2 enzyme in your body.
-When certain conditions arise, such as when you receive an injury, the COX-2 enzyme produces a group of lipids call prostaglandins.
+When certain conditions arise, such as when you receive an injury, the COX-2 enzyme produces a group of lipids called prostaglandins.
 These prostaglandins appear where there is tissue damage and promote inflammation, fever, and pain as part of the normal healing process.
 By reducing the amount of COX-2, Thyme essential oil can help ease the painful effects of inflammation.

 Rather than helping reduce the enzymes or compounds that contribute to inflammation, Rosemary essential oil works by speeding up your body’s natural healing process.
-How, you ask?
+How you ask?
 Rosemary essential oil has been shown to increase your blood flow.
 This can help get the necessary white blood cells to an injured area faster and reduce your recovery time, all while easing the inflammation and discomfort you experience.

 When you get an infection in the respiratory tract, your body can call leukocytes (cells that fight off foreign substances) to that area.
 As a result, you may experience some inflammation as your body tries to fight off the infection and restore your health.
 If you experience painful side effects from respiratory inflammation, these essential oils may be able to help:

 While you may enjoy this herb in the kitchen, you will want to keep this essential oil around for any respiratory inflammation.
 Basil essential oil contains the compound 1,8-cineole, which has anti-inflammatory properties.
 1,8-cineole is well known for its mucolytic and spasmolytic properties, which means it can help break up mucus and ease muscle spasms.
-As a result, this compound and Basil essential oil can help control the inflammatory process and keep your airway clean.
-Basil also contains linaloon, which has been shown to reduce swelling.
+As a result, this compound and Basil essential oil can help control the inflammatory process and keep your airway clear.
+Basil also contains linalool, which has been shown to reduce swelling.